skojaku/core-periphery-detection/README.md

 means that nodes A and C belong to group 1, A is a core node, and C is a peripheral node of the group A belongs to.

 All algorithms implemented in this package have the same inferface.
-This means that you can use other algorithms by changing `conet.KM_config` to, for example, `cpnet.BE`.
+This means that you can use other algorithms by changing `cpnet.KM_config` to, for example, `cpnet.BE`.
 See the list of algorithms as follows:

 | Algorithm | Reference |
 |-----------|-----------|